spencerhaugh/cats-app/README.md

 I would still like to update the app further to retrict cat editing/deleting to only the user that created it.
 I think now that I finally have the like button working, that it wouldn't be too much of a stretch to implement that feature.

-The other item on my wish list that I did not have time to look into was image upload.
-I think moving beyond the Image URL input is crucial for this app to move beyond 'class project' and into viable for public use.
+The other item on my wish list that I did not have time to research/implement was image upload.
+I think moving beyond the Image URL input is crucial for this app to move beyond 'class project' and into a viable for public use.
 I honestly do not know how hard that would be to add, or if it's even viable using MongoDB.
 Something to look into!

 ## Original Wireframe